TERMS AND CONDITIONS

-By making a declaration on a specific location in the registration, the User acknowledges that the User has read and agreed to the Terms and accepts that the User’s rights and obligations with respect to the Service are governed by these Terms and consequently commits to adhere to them.
-Where applicable, the User also acknowledges responsibility for ensuring that any employee of the User or other person using the Service on behalf of the User, have read, consent to and will adhere to these Terms.
+By making a declaration on a specific location in the registration, the User acknowledges that the User has read and agreed to this Agreement and accepts that the User’s rights and obligations with respect to the Service are governed by this Agreement and consequently commits to adhere to it.
+Where applicable, the User also acknowledges responsibility for ensuring that any employee of the User or other person using the Service on behalf of the User, have read, consent to and will adhere to this Agreement.
 The User is however fully responsible for all use of the Service related to the Account, regardless of who actually uses the Service.
 Applicable laws require that some of the information or communications iZettle sends to the User should be in writing.
 When using the Service, the User accepts that communication required to be sent from iZettle under applicable law and other information concerning the User’s legal rights and obligations may be sent electronically and that the User’s electronic signature of agreements and other documents will have the same binding effect as if the signature was made in writing.

-1.1 Subject to paragraph 15.1 the Service enables the User to accept payments made with debit and credit cards ("Cards") by mobile phone and tablet.
-In accordance with the Terms, iZettle will register the amounts received by iZettle under the payment transactions carried out through the Service on the User’s Account (after deduction of the fees referred to in paragraph 9 below) and pay such amounts to the bank account designated by the User in accordance with paragraph 22 below.
+1.1 Subject to paragraph 15.1, the Service enables the User to accept payments made with debit and credit cards ("Cards") by mobile phone and tablet.
+In accordance with this Agreement, iZettle will register the amounts received by iZettle under the payment transactions carried out through the Service on the User’s Account (after deduction of the fees referred to in paragraph 9 below) and pay such amounts to the bank account designated by the User in accordance with paragraph 22 below.
 The Account shall be registered on a central server at iZettle’s location in Sweden.
-An amount equal to the balance on the Account shall, on behalf of the User, be kept separated from iZettle’s funds (but together with the amounts held on behalf of other Users) in a designated client account in a bank in accordance with Regulation 19 (4) to (8) of the Payment Services Regulations 2009 (SI 2009/209) (the "Regulations")or the Swedish Funds Accounting Act (1944:181), as applicable.
+An amount equal to the balance on the Account shall, on behalf of the User, be kept separated from iZettle’s funds (but together with the amounts held on behalf of other Users) in a designated client account in a bank in accordance with the Regulations.

 1.2 The User gains access to the Service and the Account through the iZettle mobile software application (the "Application") and through the website www.izettle.com/gb (the "Website").
-The Service can be used either through a debit and credit card reader provided by iZettle or by manual input into the Application of the account or credit card information of the paying customer.
+The Service can be used either through a compatible debit and credit card reader device or by manual input into the Application of the account or credit card information of the paying customer.

 1.3 iZettle may at any time revise or modify the Service. iZettle shall always attempt to notify the User of any changes with reasonable notice on the Website and by email to the email address specified by the User or through the Application.
-However iZettle reserves the right to implement such changes with immediate effect to maintain the security of their systems or to comply with relevant laws, regulations or rules issued by iZettle’s designated bank or the Networks.
+However iZettle reserves the right to implement such changes with immediate effect to maintain the security of their systems or to comply with relevant laws, regulations or rules issued by the Acquirers or the Card Schemes.

 2. Conditions for and limitations to using the Service

-2.1 By accepting the Terms the User acknowledges that: (i) the User - if the User is a natural person -, and any person using the Service on behalf of the User, is at least 18 years old, the User is domiciled in the UK and (ii) the payments which are carried out through the Service are in accordance with applicable laws and regulations.
+2.1 By accepting this Agreement, the User confirms that: (i) the User - if the User is a natural person -, and any person using the Service on behalf of the User, is at least 18 years old, the User is domiciled in the UK and (ii) the payments which are carried out through the Service are in accordance with applicable laws and regulations.

 2.4 The User may not use the Service to carry out payment transactions with Cards belonging to the User or registered in the User’s name.